eleclib/DE-BugList/README.md

 - unit assistance cant be disabled between sn-safe-town-size and sn-maximum-town-size
 - object-data-target-id only return -1 when units in formation with action-patrol or action-attack-move even when they are attacking enemy's object
 - cant queue techs one after another, only a tech and a unit (fixed?)
-- up-assign-builders for palisade wall and stone-wall doesnt work (fixed?)
 - up-object-type-count/-total broken (does not account for pending structures being built and maybe units too?) - up-object-type-count/-total broken for anything that isnt a unit-line or building-line with exception to villagers and gates
 - many ResourceAmount constants defined by DE inconsistent with UserPatchConst.per constant definitions
 - up-find-resource broken ((up-find-resource c: -1 c: 40) causes a crash) (fixed?)